zohaibjawed940/shopify-ai-assistant/README.md

-# Shop Chat Agent
+# Build an AI Agent for Your Storefront

-A Shopify app that provides an AI-powered chat interface for online stores, enabling customers to ask questions about products, shipping, returns, and more.
+This is a template Shopify app that interacts with a store in real time.
+It provides an AI-powered chat interface to help customers find products, answer questions about your shop, and complete purchases through natural conversation.
+The app uses Shopify’s Model Context Protocol endpoints for accurate, actionable responses.
+Learn more about MCP at [modelcontextprotocol.io](https://modelcontextprotocol.io/).

+## MCP Capabilities

+- **Product Discovery**: Natural-language search and personalized recommendations
+- **Store Information**: Answer questions about policies, shipping, returns, FAQs
+- **Cart Management**: Create carts, add/remove items, and complete checkout seamlessly
+- **Order Management**: Track order status and process returns

-## Features
+## Features of this template app

-- 🤖 **AI-Powered Chat**: Embedded chat bubble for real-time customer assistance
+- **AI-Powered Chat**: Embedded chat bubble for real-time AI-powered shopping assistance (customize the prompt and/or change the LLM used, we use Claude for this template, for your needs)
-- 🧰 **Tool Usage**: Support for MCP tools to enhance AI capabilities
+- **MCP Cliente**: The app is also an MCP client that is already aware of Shopify's MCP tools (add more MCP servers if you need it)
-- 🔄 **Conversation Memory**: Maintains context throughout customer interactions
+- **Conversation Memory**: Maintains context throughout customer interactions
-- 📱 **Custom Chat UI**: Shopify theme extension for seamless store integration
+- **Custom Chat UI**: Shopify theme extension for seamless store integration (modify the app look and feel for your store)
-- 📊 **Streaming Responses**: Real-time message streaming for natural conversation flow
+- **Streaming Responses**: Real-time message streaming for natural conversation flow

-## Architecture

-This app consists of two main components:

-1. **Backend API**: A Remix app server that handles communication with Claude and processes chat messages
-2. **Chat Bubble UI**: A Shopify theme extension that provides the customer-facing chat interface

-### API Endpoints

-- `/chat`: Main endpoint for streaming chat messages, supports both GET and POST requests

 ## Prerequisites
+1. **Code Editor**: Install and use your favorite editor (e.g., [Cursor](https://www.cursor.com/en/downloads), [VSCode](https://code.visualstudio.com/download)) for opening and editing project files.

-1. **Node.js**: v18.20 or higher
+2. **Node.js**: v18.20 or higher.
+Download and install from [nodejs.org](https://nodejs.org/).
-2. **Shopify Partner Account**: Required for app development and deployment
+3. **Shopify Partner Account**: Sign up at [shopify.com/partners](https://www.shopify.com/partners)
-3. **Claude API Key**: Required for AI functionality
-4. **Shopify Development Store**: For testing and development
+4. **Shopify Development Store**: For testing and development.
+Follow [these nstructions](https://shopify.dev/docs/api/development-stores) to create one.
+5. **Anthropic API Key**: Go to the [Anthropic Console](https://console.anthropic.com/), generate a key, and store it securely.

 ## Getting Started